-This figure displays the equilibrium in the capital market in the limited commitment model and SIM.
-The normalized capital demand schedule (blue solid, downward sloping schedule) is identical in both models.
+The figure displays the equilibrium in the capital market in the limited commitment model and SIM.
+The normalized capital demand (blue solid, downward sloping) schedule is identical in both models.
 The normalized capital supply from the household sector, for a given interest rate, is larger in the SIM (yellow line) than in the LCM (red line).
-Therefore, the interest rate is lower and the capital stock is higher in the SIM than in the LCM, which in turn features a lower interest rate and higher capital than the SIM.
+Therefore, the interest rate is lower and the capital stock is higher in the SIM than in the LCM.

-Capital supply for the SIM model needs to be calculated numerically, using standard techniques, and is likewise upward sloping.28 We observe that capital supply for the SIM model is larger for each interest rate than in our model.
-As a consequence, the stationary equilibrium interest rate, unique in both economies, is strictly smaller (and thus the equilibrium capital stock is strictly larger) in the SIM model29 than in our economy, and is, in turn, smaller in both models than the subjective time discount factor $\rho=1\%$.
-As summarized in Table 2, the equilibrium interest rates for our benchmark calibration are $r{LCM}^=0.68\%$ and $r{SIM}^=0.6\%$.
+subjective time discount factor $\rho=1\%$ .
+As summarized in Table 2, the equilibrium interest rates for our benchmark calibration are $r{LCM}^=0.68\%$ and $r{SIM}^=0.6\%$ .
 Finally, as the interest rate approaches the time discount factor from below, asset supply in the SIM model diverges to infinity (as is well-known), whereas it remains finite in the limited commitment economy.